- Behavioral and Health Services

 - SACC reserves the right to determine that a child cannot attend a field trip based on a safety assessment.

 - Summer hours are 6:30 am until 6:00pm.
-Breakfast, lunch, and a snack are included by school nutrition until June 18th.
+Breakfast, lunch, and a snack are included by school nutrition through the month of June.
 After that breakfast and snack will be provided.
-All students must bring their own sack lunch after June 18th.
+All students must bring their own sack lunch and water bottle the month of July.
 Please have child bring their own water bottle.

 - All rates are subject to change.